We loved our dining room wall treatment so much, that we decided to do something similar in the half bath and create bathroom wall paneling.

 Before I left for the trip, I drew the lines and did the math for the trim.

 I also removed the bottom half of my starched fabric wall.
 (Want to see the full tutorial?
 Click HERE.)
 I used a ruler and a knife to cut away the fabric, and the wall was PERFECT when I pulled off the starched fabric.
 It was ready to go – I didn’t have to do any repairs or scrub away any extra starch.

 I wish I had the full tutorial for this, but the technique was very similar to what we did with the wall in the dining room.
 My dad used nails for the trim and tried to find studs whenever possible.

 We caulked the trim and nail holes.
-The wall, molding and existing bottom trim was all painted the same color – a very light cream.
+The wall, molding, and existing bottom trim were all painted the same color – a very light cream.

 I bought special corner trim for the corners to make the project easier.